CiscoTestAutomation/genieparser/changelog/undistributed.rst

 * NXOS
     * Updated ShowInterface
         * Update regex to cover both 'IP' and 'ip', both 'Rx' and 'RX'
-        * Add if-condition to assign True to key 'enabled' when has output 'admin state is up'
+        * Clean code and correctly assign values to the key 'enabled'